International Virtual Aviation Organisation: Executive Council

 They are appointed by the BoG.

 Departments

 Day-to-day management of IVAO is split into multiple departments, each with their own director and assistant director, and often advisors or other support staff.
 These departments include Training, Membership, Public Relations, ATC Operations, Flight Operations, Special Operations, Events, World Tours, and Development Operations.

 Divisions

 IVAO is organised into multiple divisions, each representing a specific region (usually a country or set of countries).
 Each IVAO member is required to select a division when joining the network, and each division has its own set of staff that manage internal issues.
-As of August 2025, IVAO has 103 active divisions.
-France is the largest with over 3,646 active members.
+As of December 2025, IVAO has 55 registered divisions.
+Brazil is the largest with over 3,445 active members.

 Membership and training

 As of August 2025, IVAO has over 250,000 registered members, though many of these are not active.

 IVAO has various ratings for both pilots and air traffic controllers, indicating different levels of training.
 Most ratings require one or more examinations (either theoretical or practical) in order to upgrade.
 Ratings are sequential—a previous rating must have been earned in order to upgrade for the next one.
 All ratings are optional, though some provide extra access, such as controlling specific ATC positions.
 Rating requirements for positions is mostly left to the specific divisions, but the main organisation does provide some guidance, which it recommends that most divisions adopt.

 The pilot ratings IVAO offers include: